 One of the complications of early retirement is that you probably won’t have other sources of predictable income the way you will if you wait until you’re 65.
 Social Security and Medicare are two examples that make preparing for normal retirement much easier.

 In order to retire early – if you’re going to truly retire without having to work – you have to be completely realistic about how much money you’re going to need to do it.

 Let’s say that you decide that you need $40,000 per year in order to completely retire.
 Using the safe withdrawal rate of 4% – which is the convention that says you will never exhaust your portfolio if you limit your withdrawals to this percentage – you’ll need to have $1 million in your portfolio by the target date of your retirement in order to generate that income consistently.

-If you’re plan is to early retire to a life of luxury – complete with world travel and living at the beach – you’re probably aiming too high.
+If your plan is to retire early to a life of luxury – complete with world travel and living at the beach – you’re probably aiming too high.
 Early retirement will require compromises.
 For example, you may find that you will need to live at a standard of living that is beneath where you are right now.